chengdu/Speare/README.md

 Add a New Programming Language
 -----------
-Download the guide from here: [Language Extension Protocol](http://sevenuc.com/download/language_extension_protocol.pdf), and following the description to add a new programming language parser, syntax highlighting, code formatter and debugger in Speare code editor.<br>
+Download the guide from here: [Language Extension Protocol](http://sevenuc.com/download/language_extension_protocol.pdf), and following the description to add a new programming language code runner, parser, syntax highlighting, code formatter and debugger in Speare code editor.<br>
 <br>

 References